Skip to content

-Advancing Reproductive Justice
+Advancing Reproductive Freedom and Equity

-We believe everyone should have a fundamental and absolute right to make their own choices about their health care, particularly their reproductive health.
+We believe everyone should have a fundamental and absolute right to make choices about their own health care, particularly their reproductive health.
 Since the Dobbs decision, 21 states have banned or restricted access to abortion, creating the inconceivable reality of a lack of access to basic health care for millions of people.

 Abortion restrictions disproportionately impact communities of color, worsening systemic inequities.

-In 2024, 21 states ban or restrict abortion, and more restrictions are coming
+In 2024, 21 states ban or restrict abortion, and more restrictions are coming.

 In its landmark 2022 Dobbs decision, the US Supreme Court ruled that the constitution does not confer a right to abortion, leaving states to regulate the procedure.
 Now, 21 states ban abortion or restrict the procedure earlier in pregnancy than the standard set 50 years ago by Roe v.
 Wade – and as abortion restrictions tighten, more states are likely to limit other reproductive care such as contraception access.

-These restrictions disproportionally impact communities of color and deepen inequities
+These restrictions disproportionally impact communities of color and deepen inequities.

 Today’s abortion restrictions disproportionately impact historically marginalized communities.
 These populations already experience complex historical, social, economic, and systemic factors that worsen health outcomes – like poverty, racism in the health care system, a lack of culturally representative care providers, and other discriminatory health care practices.

-Consequently, 22 million+ women are going without basic health care
+Consequently, 22 million+ women are going without basic health care.

-An estimated 22 million people, including 1 in 3 women of reproductive age lack basic healthcare.
+An estimated 22 million people, including 1 in 3 women of reproductive age, lack basic healthcare.
 As a result, millions of pregnant people must travel tremendous distances to access the healthcare they want – and some may feel forced to pursue self-induced abortions or abortions performed by unqualified professionals, leading to serious injuries and infections, and many preventable deaths.

 Our Approach

-Our partners activities include:
+Our partners’ activities include: